 Many kids in our nation lack exposure to the benefits of entrepreneurship.
 Their disadvantaged background locks them out of opportunity to climb the economic ladder.
-In some socioeconomic groups, only one of five students can read at grade level, which is a prescription for having low-end jobs that make upward mobility nearly impossible.
 Entrepreneurship should be for everyone in America, not just the privileged.

 Background on the Problem

 The Brian Hamilton Foundation believes in the power of education to prepare and propel students to reach new heights.
 However, we realize that outside factors prevent many students from receiving a strong education.
-While 84 percent of Americans will graduate high school, fewer than 50 percent will go on to receive an associate degree or higher.
-This statistic leaves 120 million people 25 and older without a college education.
-What does this typically mean for them?
-It means many people will have low-end jobs with little upward mobility.
+While 84 percent of Americans will graduate from high school, less than 50 percent will go on to receive an associate degree or higher.
+This means many people will have low-end jobs with little upward mobility.
 It means some of the kids you see today in your neighborhood won’t have the options afforded to their more educated peers.

 For decades, Brian has been inspiring young minds to turn their passions into profit.
-With interactive and humor-filled presentations, Brian now helps youth to realize undiscovered skills and teaches them how to apply their diverse life experiences to entrepreneurial ventures.
-Ranging from topics of customer service to personal finances to building confidence, Brian has equipped hundreds of middle school students with the tools necessary to start their own low-capital businesses.
+With interactive and humor-filled presentations, Brian now teaches youth how to realize undiscovered skills and how to apply their diverse life experiences to entrepreneurial ventures.
+Ranging from topics of customer service to personal finance to self-confidence, Brian has equipped hundreds of middle school students with the tools necessary to start their own low-capital businesses.